SS-171/agricultural_webapp/README.md

 This is web app for AI robot car that is capable of detecting specified diseases for tomato and deciding if it needs to spray pesticide.
-This tends to minimize the amount of toxic subtance discharging to environment.
+This is not also in favor of our famer health but also tends to minimize the amount of toxic subtance discharging to environment.